bghira/SimpleTuner/OPTIONS.md

   --use_8bit_adam       Whether or not to use 8-bit Adam from bitsandbytes.
   --use_adafactor_optimizer
                         Whether or not to use the Adafactor optimizer.
-  --use_dadapt_optimizer
+  --adafactor_relative_step ADAFACTOR_RELATIVE_STEP
+                        When set, will use the experimental Adafactor mode for relative step computations instead of the value set by --learning_rate.
+This is an experimental feature, and you are on your own for support.
+  --use_prodigy_optimizer
+                        Whether or not to use the Prodigy optimizer.
+  --prodigy_beta3 PRODIGY_BETA3
+                        coefficients for computing the Prodidy stepsize using running averages.
+If set to None, uses the value of square root of beta2.
+Ignored if optimizer is adamW --prodigy_decouple PRODIGY_DECOUPLE
+                        Use AdamW style decoupled weight decay --prodigy_use_bias_correction PRODIGY_USE_BIAS_CORRECTION
+                        Turn on Adam's bias correction.
+True by default.
+                        Ignored if optimizer is adamW --prodigy_safeguard_warmup PRODIGY_SAFEGUARD_WARMUP
+                        Remove lr from the denominator of D estimate to avoid issues during warm-up stage.
+True by default.
+Ignored if optimizer is adamW --prodigy_learning_rate PRODIGY_LEARNING_RATE
+                        Though this is called the prodigy learning rate, it corresponds to the d_coef parameter in the Prodigy optimizer.
+This acts as a coefficient in the expression for the estimate of d.
+Default for this trainer is 0.5, but the Prodigy default is 1.0, which ends up over-cooking models.
+  --prodigy_weight_decay PRODIGY_WEIGHT_DECAY
+                        Weight decay to use.
+Prodigy default is 0, but SimpleTuner uses 1e-2.
+  --prodigy_epsilon PRODIGY_EPSILON
+                        Epsilon value for the Adam optimizer --use_dadapt_optimizer
                         Whether or not to use the discriminator adaptation optimizer.